Tutorial for an 18th Century Trimmed Bergere Hat:

 A bergere is a flat-brimmed hat with a shallow crown.
-These hats started to show up in the second quarter of the 18th century, and as the wide flat brims balanced the wide panniered skirts of the 18th century, they stayed popular until skirt widths began to collapse again in the 1790s.
+These hats started to show up in the second quarter of the 18th century, and because the wide flat brims balanced the wide panniered skirts of the 18th century, they stayed popular until skirt widths began to collapse again in the 1790s.
 Earlier hats were decorated quite simply, such as this simple example of a bergere hat –

 Sewing the Lining: